Hex5DA/source-foundry/readme.md

 pair-value texts can be expressed like such, where values should be aligned (irrespective of alignment in the source).

-'some term' some value
-'2nd term'  2nd value
-'another' should still be aligned, despite the values not
-            matching up in the source.

 TODO: tables?